Pa-Touche/Vaccineo/README.md

 - Add notifcation active date within `lu.vaccineo.business.notification.VaccineNotificationEntity` so that the notifications element are only returned between both dates. notificationActivationDate >= today =< notificationExpirationDate.

-### Type of tests

-- **Unit tests**
-- **Whitebox tests**: to check that all "attached" entities where properly deleted
-- **Spring Boot Tests**: allows to execute tests that load the Spring Boot contexts, not an integration test but for this application provides very similar safety.

 ## Useful links